 "The number of Americans in their 70’s, 80’s and even older who live in their own home keeps increasing while the number of people living in institutional settings keeps decreasing."Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI)

-Many experts suggest starting planning in your 40's and 50's as part of your overall retirement plan.
-Many people won’t want to think of a time they may need help with normal living activities or even supervision due to memory impairment.
-However, it is a part of aging that has increased because of the advancements in medical science.
-An advance plan to safeguard your 401(k), IRA, 403(b) from the costs and burdens of aging will protect assets and ease the burdens placed on your family.
+Many experts suggest starting your research in your 40's and 50's as part of your overall retirement planning.
+Many people don't want to think of a time they may need help with normal living activities or even supervision due to memory impairment.
+However, it is a part of aging.

 Affordable Long-Term Care Insurance allows you, in advance, plan for these costs and the tremendous stress that extended care places on family members.

 Act now to safeguard your 401(k), IRA, 403(b), and other assets from the consequences of longevity.
 Start your research into Long-Term Care Insurance by using the tools available on LTC NEWS.
 See what is available by clicking here.